What’s the Average Cost of a Hospital Stay in the U.S.?

 If you find yourself in this spot, you are not alone.
 According to the Federal Reserve, the credit scores of two in five Americans were negatively affected by medical bills.
 One in six credit reports contains a medical debt.

-And despite rumors to the contrary, it is not a violation of HIPAA (The Health Insurance Portability and Accountability Act of 1996) to send medical debts to debt collectors or debt collection agencies.
+And despite rumors to the contrary, the federal government says that it is not a violation of HIPAA (The Health Insurance Portability and Accountability Act of 1996) to send medical debts to debt collectors or debt collection agencies.

 READ MORE: Medical bill debt collection laws